rotki/docs/usage-guides/settings/account.md

 Create new database backups, delete backups, and download backups locally.

+### Cloud sync integrity checks

+For premium users syncing the database to rotki's cloud, rotki verifies the database before it moves in either direction.
+It runs an integrity check before uploading a backup, and again on a downloaded copy before that copy replaces your local database.

+If a check fails, the sync is abandoned and rotki reports the problem rather than continuing.
+That stops a corrupt local database from overwriting a good remote copy, and a corrupt download from overwriting a good local one.

 ### Purging Data

 rotki keeps a lot of data cached locally.
 Clean this data periodically from the "Manage Data" section in the settings.
 Remove specific exchanges by first removing any active API keys.